This is an open letter to the Trustees of Onteora School District:

 by the school.

-we as a board realize we have to do a better job in the community
+board realize we have to do a better job in the community and getting

-and getting feedback, and be more open to feedback.
-We want
+feedback, and be more open to feedback.
+We want the information.
+If

-decisions made by the members of the board, all tax payers
+the decisions made by the members of the board, all tax payers should

-issue an article in which functional literacy was being discussed
+article in which functional literacy was being discussed about a couple

-about a couple video clips I saw a few months ago from CNNN’s
+video clips I saw a few months ago from CNNN’s What’s

 For those of you who may not know, CNNN is a news and current-affairs